 I rushed her to the vet.
 The vet examined her for a few minutes and started to chuckle.
 Then my puppy let out a bellowing burp, and the vet actually started to laugh.

 When he asked me if I had left dog food out, I remembered the large bowl on the kitchen floor for my other dog.
 My puppy had 4 cups of food in her half-cup stomach.

 It wasn’t serious — although food bloat can be a very serious condition — but I wasn’t laughing when I got the bill for $100.

 Between routine care and those little surprises, your pet’s medical bills can get expensive.
-In the video below, Money Talks News founder Stacy Johnson has a list of ways to find less expensive or even free vet care.
-Check it out, then read on for more information.
+Here are some ways to find less expensive — or even free — vet care.

 1. Look for low-cost alternatives

 Local animal welfare organizations, rescue groups and shelters often offer low-cost vaccinations, spaying and neutering, and other routine care.

 Veterinary schools are typically cheaper than vet clinics and animal hospitals.
 While procedures are performed by students, they are supervised by a vet.